Mountain Valley Recovery can now maximize most insurance companies! Contact Us Today!

 Learning to live an addiction-free life from drugs and alcohol is a journey that can seem insurmountable to all parties involved.
 There is no perfect equation, easier softer way, or a 90-day fix.
-Our experience here at Mountain Valley Recovery has been to teach our men to become capable.
-We are a full working ranch that specializes in helping men struggling with substance abuse to face it head-on and live a life filled with integrity.
+Our experience here at Mountain Valley Recovery has been to teach an individual to become capable.
+We are a full working ranch that specializes in helping those who are struggling with substance abuse to face it head-on and live a life filled with integrity.
 As every individual is unique we have found there is no set time it will take for these thought patterns to change.
 Our program is specific to each individual depending on their specific goals and needs.

 Recreational Therapy is a systematic approach to improving physical, social, cognitive, and emotional well being in the process of becoming free from substance abuse addiction.
 Part of attaining lifelong recovery is learning to view sobriety as a blessing, meant to be enjoyed.
 The big book of Alcoholics Anonymous calls this a daily reprieve based on spiritual maintenance.
 This can be viewed as dull or daunting to most people struggling.
 To reprogram the mind and find joy in daily living we engage in uplifting and motivating activities.
 The Utah wilderness has plenty to offer and awaits our sojourn.

 Our mission is to provide long term recovery to individuals whose lives are afflicted by addiction such as drugs and alcohol.
-By offering the latest in evidence-based clinical care combined with real-life success stories and professionally licensed knowledge, these men will awaken a new self-worth and confidence in themselves to start them on the path of reaching their full potential and aspiring to be the best in all they do as they learn to live a life free from the burden of addiction
+By offering the latest in evidence-based clinical care combined with real-life success stories and professionally licensed knowledge, one will awaken with a new self-worth and confidence.
+This will start them on the path of reaching their full potential and aspiring to be the best in all they do as they learn to live a life free from the burden of addiction.

 The word ‘rehabilitation’ can be a touchy, scary subject to a lot of people.
 Many of those who do need some sort of rehabilitation may be in denial or may not even realize that their problem needs to be addressed.
 While the thought or generally perceived idea of rehabilitation may be negative, rehabilitation has changed millions of people’s lives and will continue to do so for the foreseeable future.